maly679/ToDo-Weather-App/README.md

 # ToDo-Weather-App
-Using the Flutter Framework, we are creating an integrated application consisting of a ToDo List and Weather application.
+Using the Flutter Framework, we are creating an integrated ToDo List and Weather application.